-Did this financial product have a sustainable investment objective ? ● ● ● ade sustainable investments with an ironmental objective: % It promoted Environmental/Social (E/S) characteristics and while it did not have as in objective a sustainable investment, it had a proportion of 54.53% of sustainable investment in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It made sustainable investments with a social objective: % It promoted E/S characteristics, but did not make any sustainable investments
+Di Did this financial product have a sustainable investment objective? • • × Yes • ● □ No × nde sustainable investments with an ronmental objective: 52.74% It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of % of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy × in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective × nde sustainable investments with a all objective: 47.11% It promoted E/S characteristics, but did not make any sustainable investments

-To what extent were the environmental and/or social characteristics promoted by this financial product met?
+To what extent was the sustainable investment objective of this financial product met?